lavary/laravel-menu/README.md

 ## Blade Control Structure

-You might encounter situations when some of your HTML properties are inside your view instead of being defined when adding the item.
-Hoever you will need to merge these static attributes with your Item's attributes:
+You might encounter situations when some of your HTML properties are explicitly written inside your view instead of dynamically being defined when adding the item; However you will need to merge these static attributes with your Item's attributes.

 ```
 @foreach($items as $item)